CSCfi/csc-user-guide/docs/apps/r-env.md

 !!! note
     Note that simply adding more resources does not necessarily guarantee faster computation!

 The module uses OpenMP threading technology and the number of threads can be controlled using the environment variable `OMP_NUM_THREADS`.
 In practice, the number of threads is set to match the number of cores used for the job.
-Because `r-env` is based on a Singularity container, when specifying the number of OpenMP threads we need to use the environment variable `APPTAINERENV_OMP_NUM_THREADS`.
+Because `r-env` is based on an Apptainer container, when specifying the number of OpenMP threads we need to use the environment variable `APPTAINERENV_OMP_NUM_THREADS`.

 An example batch job script can be found below.
 Here we submit a job using eight cores (and therefore eight threads) on a single node.
 Notice how we match the number of threads and cores using `APPTAINERENV_OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK`.
 By using `APPTAINERENV_OMP_PLACES=cores`, we bind each thread to a single core.
 We also use `APPTAINERENV_OMP_PROC_BIND=close` to ensure that threads are placed as closely as possible (to allow faster communication between threads).
 Note that [other options](https://pages.tacc.utexas.edu/~eijkhout/pcse/html/omp-affinity.html) for controlling thread affinity are also available, depending on your analysis.